zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 2013-08-14 11:18:28.676 [NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

-If you've configured it correctly, notebooks will be listed out of CloudFiles (empty on first run though).
+If you've configured it correctly, notebooks will be listed and read directly from CloudFiles.

 {% img /images/2013-08-13-bookstore-for-ipython-notebooks/notebook_list.png 'Notebook List' 'List of IPython Notebooks' %}

+It's worth noting that it will certainly be slower than interacting with your local filesystem, since it has to send the whole ipynb document to CloudFiles.
+If your IPython notebook server is running in the same data center though, this time difference may not be noticeable.

 ## Storage